 - Hashtagify.
 Check trending hashtags + Twitter (most features are paid)

 - Keyhole.
-Monitor hashtags, and brands on Twitter, Instagram, blogs.
+Monitor hashtags and brands on Twitter, Instagram, and blogs.

 - SeekMetrics.
 Generates Twitter and Instagram hashtags based on keywords.

 - Don’t copy/paste the same hashtags in every post.

 - Avoid hashtags unrelated to your topic, like #like4like and #goodday.
 Those hashtags do not reach your target audience.

 - For LinkedIn, use four to seven hashtags.
 For Facebook, two are enough.
 For Twitter, around three is best.
 Finally, for Instagram, you can use up to 30 hashtags.
 Ensure all hashtags are relevant and related to your topic or brand.

 - Add hashtags in the first comment on Instagram.
 This will keep the caption looking clean.

 - For Instagram, include your hashtags in the comments instead of the caption.